algolia/shopify-seo/README.md

 #### Algolia Application

 You need to have the Algolia for Shopify app installed on your store with the `Collection Page` feature enabled.
-**Important** :
-The number of products retrieved by Algolia through a search is limited (see [paginationLimitedTo](https://www.algolia.com/doc/api-reference/api-parameters/paginationLimitedTo/) parameter).
-It means that only the first `N` number of products will be correctly ordered in Shopify, `N` being the number of products that can be retrieved through a search (so `N = paginationLimitedTo`).
-The rest will keep the Shopify order.

 #### Private application